- Step 1: The Groundwork

 The formula for time and work together is based on the principle that the rates at which individuals work are additive.
 Here's the formula:

-Time taken when working together=Work done by A in one day × work done by B in one day/ Work done by A and B together in one day.
+If A can complete a job in 'a' days and B can complete the same job in 'b' days, then: time taken when working together=Work done by A in one day × work done by B in one day/ Work done by A and B together in one day.

 3. What is an example of a time and work problem?

+A time and work problem is when you figure out how much time a group of workers needs to finish a task based on how long each worker takes to do it alone.
 This kind of problem requires creating equations to find out how fast each worker finishes the task.
 Then, we use this information to figure out the total time it takes for all workers to finish the task together.

 4. Where can one find additional practice questions related to time and work?

-Additional practice questions related to time and work can be found in aptitude test preparation books, online platforms offering mock tests or quizzes, educational websites specializing in mathematical topics, coaching institutes providing study materials or worksheets, or through mobile apps designed for aptitude practice.
+Additional practice questions related to time and work can be found in aptitude test preparation books, online platforms offering mock tests or quizzes, educational websites specializing in mathematical topics, coaching institutes providing study materials or worksheets, or mobile apps designed for aptitude practice.

 5. Why is it important to analyze exam question patterns related to time and work?